A simulation study on spatial and time resolution for a cost-effective positron emission particle tracking system: Setup

-For the sake of simplicity, the required photodetection and readout electronics of the detector system are implemented only in terms of their component properties.
+\\[-0.52cm] For the sake of simplicity, the required photodetection and readout electronics of the detector system are implemented only in terms of their component properties.
 This is done by defining some boundary conditions (listed in \cref{Tab:boundaryConditions}), which are based on the component properties measured under real conditions in an experimental test setup.

-In the course of this work, an energy cut corresponding to a pulse intensity threshold of 30\,keV (where 30 keV is the energy equivalent for a 511 keV gamma-ray source positioned directly in front of the photodetector in the scintillator bar) and an activity of 10\,MBq were chosen.
-The time resolution was set to 460\,ps.
+In the course of this work, a cut on the signal amplitude corresponding to an energy of 30 keV for a scintillation point close to the photodetector and an activity of 10\,MBq were chosen.
+The time resolution was set to 460\,ps (determined from the measured standard deviation).

-Analog to the work done in \cite{oppotsch2023simulation}, both the position of the gamma-ray hits onto the scintillator bars and the position of the tracer sphere are reconstructed by calculating the time-of-flight differences of the back-to-back gamma-ray pairs (TOF, Time-Of-Flight).
+Analog to the work done in \cite{oppotsch2023simulation}, both the position of the gamma-ray hits onto the scintillator bars and the position of the tracer sphere are reconstructed by calculating the time-of-flight differences of the back-to-back gamma-ray pairs (TOF).
 Since every gamma-ray pair provides its individual position information of the tracer sphere $\vec{P}_{\text{ {$S,k$}}}$, the most probable position $\vec{P}$ must be determined in another step.
-This is done by taking the mean of all collected position information in a reasonably selected time interval (The larger the buffer, the better the resolution.
-However, if the source is moving, the buffer size should be adjusted to the velocity of the source so that a meaningful averaging can take place and the individual source positions are not offset against each other.):
+This is done by taking the mean of all collected position information in a reasonably selected time interval (the larger the buffer, the better the resolution.
+However, if the source is moving, the buffer size should be adjusted to the velocity of the source so that meaningful averaging can take place and the individual source positions are not offset against each other):